 Why shouldn't I forward emails to an external provider?

-Blacklisting - When we forward your email to a third party such as Gmail, we forward ALL your email.
+When we forward your email to a third party such as Gmail, we forward ALL your email.
 This means every piece of genuine email, and every piece of spam email.
 For their part, Gmail sees your mailbox here at 34SP.com as the source of that spam, and begins to mark your 34SP.com email server as a spam sender.
 This in turn eventually leads to the blacklisting of your server.
-Blacklisting means the overnight loss of your email service.
-We work with blacklists as this happens to de-list servers but the process can be slow and time consuming - and in the meantime - you lose email.
+Blacklisting means the immediate loss of your email service.
+We work with blacklists as this happens to de-list servers but the process can be slow and time consuming, and in the meantime you lose email.